MarcoSimoes/setplaysdataset/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.

 ### What is this repository for? ###

-* This repository contains scripts to set up and run the Docker Containers which launch BahiaRT's Setplays Learning from Demonstration Toolkit.
-The toolkit is a set of a fork of RoboViz 1.6.0 modified to support the Demonstration Model and a Fork of Strategy Planner (SPlanner) to support Demonstration Mode and new Behaviors and features.
+* This repository contains scripts to set up and run the *Docker Containers* which launch **BahiaRT's Setplays Learning from Demonstration Toolkit**.
+The toolkit is a set of a fork of RoboViz 1.6.0 modified to support the Demonstration Mode and a Fork of Strategy Planner (SPlanner) to support Demonstration Mode and new behaviors and features.

 ### Requirements ###